-- Grant Total: $15,600,000
+- Grant Total: $15,650,000

 - Signed: August 28, 2013

-The program will help the Government of Honduras save money in the provision of public services, improve delivery of public services and reduce opportunities for corruption—ultimately bringing improving governance in Honduras.
+The program will help the Government of Honduras save money in the provision of public services, improve delivery of public services and reduce opportunities for corruption—ultimately improving governance in Honduras.

-The Honduran government is using public-private partnerships (PPPs) for many new projects and has taken initial steps to put the right institutional structure in place.
+The Honduran government is using public-private partnerships (PPPs) for many new projects, and has taken initial steps to put the right institutional structure in place.
 The Public-Private Partnerships Project aims to improve the efficiency and transparency of PPPs by increasing the government's capacity to develop, negotiate, implement, and oversee PPPs.

 The project has two activities:

-The project’s expected outcomes include improved transparency in and accountability of PPPs, improved capacity in economic and financial analysis to improve the structuring of future PPPs, improved capacity for the monitoring concessionaires, and proper government management in the road concession contracts that have already been signed.
+The project’s expected outcomes include improved transparency and accountability of PPPs, improved capacity in economic and financial analysis to improve the structuring of future PPPs, improved capacity for the monitoring of concessionaires, and proper government management in the road concession contracts that have already been signed.

 The Public Financial Management Project aims to make the management of government finances more efficient and transparent.
 The project will accomplish this by supporting activities to improve budget formulation and execution, planning, payments, procurement, auditing, and civil society oversight.